Check out our expat guide to tax on savings and investments in Belgium, including incomes, shares, capital gains tax, and speculation tax.

 Most of us know that there are distinct differences between savings and investments.
 The global working definition of savings and investments also applies in Belgium.
 Savings are generally low-risk funds that can be easily liquidated when needed, like emergency funds and savings accounts.

-Investments, on the other hand, involve higher risk but yield a potential of much greater financial returns when left to ride the tides of the stock market.
+Investments, on the other hand, involve higher risk but yield potential for much greater financial returns when left to ride the tides of the stock market.
 Examples of investments include principal put into securities and mutual funds, which could not be quickly liquidated unlike savings.

 Tax residency in Belgium

-Once you have deemed whether opening Belgian savings accounts or investment accounts in Belgium are more suitable for your financial future in Belgium, the most important factors, Jaeken says, is to ascertain your tax residency status.
+Once you deem whether opening Belgian savings accounts or investment accounts in Belgium are more suitable for your financial future in Belgium, the most important factors, Jaeken says, is to ascertain your tax residency status.